 Professional, short version

 Erika Dreifus is the author of Quiet Americans, a short-story collection that is largely inspired by the histories and experiences of her paternal grandparents, German Jews who escaped Nazi persecution and immigrated to the United States in the late 1930s.
 Erika earned undergraduate and graduate degrees from Harvard University, where she taught history, literature, and writing for several years.
-Currently, she lives in New York City, where she works for The City University of New York.
+Currently, she lives in New York City, where she works as Media Editor for Fig Tree Books.

 Chatty, long version